Visibility is within Managed File Transfer analytics DNA

 Up-to-date MFT solution generates a number of events

-The ability to correlate the event data generated by file transfers and to include external event data from other business processes is the challenging part of providing visibility to the MFT solution.
-Events get delivered to the event database but are typically recorded in an “as received” order.
-Meaning that events are not sorted according to time they occurred or by process or file transfer that they are associated in the first place.
-It is the challenge of the visibility tool to create order out of what seems to be a pool of random events.
+The ability to correlate the event data generated by file transfers and to include external event data from other business processes is a challenging part of visibility to the MFT solution.
+When events are delivered to the event database are typically recorded in an “as received” order.
+This means that events are not sorted by the time they occurred or by process or file transfer that they are associated.
+It’s the challenge of the visibility tool to create order out of what seems to be a pool of random events.

 Introducing Managed File Transfer analytics

-With Managed File Transfer analytics, you can move from reactive questions like “where is my partner’s file?” to proactive questions like “how is my partner performing with their transfers today versus a typical Monday in May?”
-This allows you as a relationship manager or MFT administrator to get in front of a potential problem before it occurs.
+With Managed File Transfer Analytics, you can move from reactive questions like “where is my partner’s file?” to proactive questions like “how is my partner performing with their transfers today versus a typical Monday in May?”
+This allows the relationship manager or MFT administrator to get in front of a potential problem.
 You can now test Embedded Analytics for SecureTransport.